 Silk Reeling is the pinnacle of Taijiquan (Tai Chi).
-In the first seminar with Grandmaster Chen Xiaowang I attended to, I friend of mine asked him, “what do we aim to learn by practicing Silk Reeling Exercises, what are the benefits of this Qigong set for Taijiquan (Tai Chi) students?”.
+In the first seminar with Grandmaster Chen Xiaowang I attended, a friend of mine asked him, “what do we aim to learn by practicing Silk Reeling Exercises, what are the benefits of this Qigong set for Taijiquan (Tai Chi) students?”.
 The Grandmaster was a bit surprised by the question, and answered:

 If you learn Silk Reeling Qigong, you have learned Taijiquan (Tai Chi).CHEN XIAOWANG

 Surely there’s more to Taijiquan (Tai Chi) than Silk Reeling, but he wanted to make the point that the very core of our practice is moving as this Qigong set teaches us to.
 Also, what he means by “learning” is not simply copying the movements, but mastering them.

 Master Chen Yingjun recently said in an interview to my brother Norman Kobow: